mdyzma/mdyzma.github.io/_drafts/2017-07-12-social-media-analysis-part-ii.md

 {% endhighlight %}

 Messages box, will display all communicates produced by application.
 It improves tremendously user experience with the app.
+It consists of simple div and some Jinja logic to manage messages produced by Flask:

 __messages.html__
 {% highlight html linenos %}